Help get Team South Africa to USA World Para Surfing Championships

-The Board of Directors of Surfing South Africa has confirmed the names of the surfers who have been selected to represent South Africa at the 2019 ISA World Adaptive Surfing Championships.
+The Board of Directors of Surfing South Africa has confirmed the names of the surfers who have been selected to represent South Africa at the 2020 ISA World Para Surfing Championships.

 This is the strongest and most comprehensive team ever selected for the event.

-It is headed up by three team members who have all won medals in the AS1 (Stand) category at previous ISA World Championship.
+It is headed up by three team members who have all won medals in the AS1 (Stand) category at previous ISA World Championships.

 Antony Smyth, who won silver in 2015, gold in 2016 and silver in 2017, is the current AS1 World Champion having won his second gold in California last year.
 Grace Anderson won silver in 2018 and Jean- Paul Veaudry is a former bronze medal winner in this category.